Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): The Problem

 \subsection{Automatic Selection of Proof Rules}

-Many advanced separation logics support proof rules that manipulate resources in intricate ways, for instance, to split and combine resources, to exchange resources, to put them under modalities, etc. Most of these proof rules can be applied at many points in the program and proof.
+Many advanced separation logics support proof rules that manipulate resources in intricate ways, \gout{for instance,}\gaurav{\eg} to split and combine resources, to exchange resources, to put them under modalities, etc. Most of these proof rules can be applied at many points in the program and proof.
 To avoid exploring every possible combination, automatic SL verifiers use heuristics to decide when and how to apply the proof rules.
 Some of these heuristics are based on the resources currently owned by a method and may, thus, be affected by inlining, potentially making inlining \unsound.

-For instance, Caper inspects the currently-owned resources to determine whether or not to create a shared memory region.
-RSL-Viper inspects the available resources to determine the resources obtained from an atomic read operation.
-Nagini handles dynamic field creation by branching on the availability of a resource that permits the dynamic creation of a given field.
-While the former two heuristics may make inlining \unsound, the latter does not.
+For instance, \caper{} inspects the currently-owned resources to determine whether or not to create a shared memory region. \rslviper{} inspects the resources held by the method execution to determine the resources obtained from an atomic read operation.
+Both heuristics may make inlining \unsound{}.